 Titanium Tent Stakes: The hard, rocky, sometimes frozen Arizona ground has claimed more than a few tent stakes.
 We upgraded to these specifically for the AZT and highly recommend them.
 We were always able to get them into the hard ground and they never broke or bent.
 One tip: bring some spare paracord that’s small enough to fit through the holes, because it can fray after a night of gusty wind.

 Backpack and Poles

-ULA Circuit 68 liter pack: I used this same pack on the Colorado Trail as well as the AZT and have been very happy with it.
+Pack: ULA Circuit, 68 liters: I used this same pack on the Colorado Trail as well as the AZT and have been very happy with it (detailed review here).
 At 68 liters it’s a good size to comfortably hold my moderately lightweight gear with plenty of expandable room for food and water on long carries.
 That said, I met a number of faster ultralight folks on the AZT with packs in the 35-45 liter range!

 Black Diamond Distance Carbon Flz trekking poles: I like the small adjustable range, better than fixed length for long and steep uphills and downhills (of which there are plenty on the southern half of the AZT).
 They also pack up small and light if you want to stow them away for the long sections of road walking in the northern section of the AZT.
 The adjustable length also helps fine-tune the pitch of the Haven Tarp in bad weather.

 For the most part, you can hike the AZT in the same footwear you would use for most other trails.
 The main considerations are rocky trail in the southern half, sand in some places, and the potential for snow and mud.